Overview

 Indian jujube is used to cure stomach-aches, in the treatment

 of syphilis, to calm intestinal irritations.
-Further for the treatment of respiratory, throat,
+Further for the treatment of respiratory ailments, throat,

 intestinal, urinary inflammation and for constipation.
 It is helpful in liver troubles,